webgptorg/promptbook/src/_packages/node.readme.md

-Core of the library, it contains the main logic for promptbooks.
+Core of the library for Node.js, it contains the main logic for promptbooks which uses filesystem.

 <!-- TODO: Maybe dont show whole README, just following message -->